jkeefe/basic-lambda-setup/README.md

 - In this app, the bot runs in `index.js`.
 - The "index.handler" in the command below comes from the name of the file `index.js` and the module inside that file `exports.handler`.
 - For permission to run/use the function, I'm using a "role" I've already set up instead of my own credentials.
 The role was set up in IAM, Amazon's permissions system.
 More about that in the Claudia [installation documents](https://claudiajs.com/tutorials/installing.html).
-- Other arguments for the create command are listed [here](https://github.com/claudiajs/claudia/blob/master/docs/create.md).
+- Other arguments for the create command arelisted [here]https://github.com/claudiajs/claudia/blob/master/docs/create.md.

 So this command creates the lambda function initially: